The Audition Process

-Within two weeks of your callback (New York, Chicago, SETC, NETC), your audition (ACTF conferences and Louisville), or the end of the submission period (DVD, YouTube), we’ll send you an e-mail letting you know our initial decision.
+Within two weeks of your callback or the end of the video submission period, we’ll send you an e-mail letting you know our initial decision.
 If we feel that you are a good potential match for our program, we’ll invite you to apply for admission.

 The Formal Application

 If we invite you to apply, and you decide the program might be the right fit for you, you need to send us the following:

 - An e-mail stating you’ve accepted the invitation to apply

 - A statement of purpose

 - Two letters of recommendation